kevin-an-uw/risk-limits-poc/README.md

 **Limit Usage:** The percent of a given limit taken up by a security's, account's, and/or trader's EOD position.

 **Breach Status:** Shows "Breach" for limit usage >100%, and "Warning" for limit usage between 80-100%. (seems to be an IBP)

-### Background:
-This project seeks to build a Proof of Concept (POC) of trading limit monitoring work-flow, which is part of daily Global Risk Management operations.
-In a typical financial institute, this work flow is usually used by Capital Markets middle offices to monitor Front Office trading activities and ensure trading activities are within defined notional limits.
-In this project, Excel, mySQL and PowerBI reports are used to prepare, store, transform, export and display data.
-To complete this project, fundamental stock trading knowledge and data analysis skills are required.

 **Break downs**: A typical trading floor limit monitoring process includes
 1. Getting data from trading systems, and other systems such as HR for trading or account info